mikejsavage/yougram/README.md

 5. Run it with `yougram --private-interface 0.0.0.0:12345 --guest-interface 0.0.0.0:12346
    --guest-url https://guestgram.example.com`.
 Remember, yougram stores everything in the current working directory, so make sure you're in the right place first!
-6. Optionally, if you want AI image classification, download the moondream model and put it in the `moondream` directory.
+6. Optionally, if you want AI image classification, download the Moondream model and put it in the `moondream` directory.

 For a concrete example, the mikejsavage.co.uk HAProxy config looks like this: